OpenSourceEconomics/epp_topics/src/epp_topics/debugging/avoiding_debugging/screencast/slides.md

 ---

-# How error handling can avoid debugging
+# How error handling avoids debugging

 - If your function does thorough error handling
   - It will complain when called with invalid inputs